OmurEKiraz/SpotifyPlaylistMover/README.md

 This tool allows you to export any public Spotify playlist into a CSV file containing track names and artist names.
 The generated CSV file can then be used with my other tool to transfer your playlists to YouTube.

+### You can use my [CSV to Youtube Playlist](https://github.com/OmurEKiraz/CSVtoYoutubePlaylist) python utility to transfer your songs

 ## 🚀 Features